Optimize your company’s growth with fast, reliable and effective development strategies to produce user-centric products and platforms.

 Agile methodology is an approach to project management that aligns with the principles and values put forth in the Agile Manifesto.
 The idea is to deliver small, functionally independent chunks of a larger project developed by self-organizing teams.
 The Agile scrum solutions methodology provides a way for ongoing feedback to impact the development of the project as it grows, allowing for greater flexibility and course correction, when necessary.

 Agile is meant to address the common challenges faced by traditional “waterfall” methodologies of delivering very large projects over a long period of time, during which time, customer and user requirements change.
 These changes often result in the wrong product being developed and delivered.

-Agile development is the process of building and improving software by utilizing an Agile framework, such as Scrum.
+Agile development, also known as scrum software development, is the process of building and improving software by utilizing an Agile framework, such as Scrum.
 An Agile development project begins by defining the users and creating a vision statement with problem scopes, opportunities and values the product will address.
 Small, self-managing teams then produce small, usable components of the larger project so ongoing feedback and usage can help guide the development process.

 Agile development’s biggest benefit is flexibility.
 Solutions aren’t necessarily defined at the onset of a project as is typical of other development methodologies.
 Instead, problems are broken down into smaller components that are produced and tested as the project evolves, often revealing solutions that were previously impossible to predict.

 Another benefit is that Agile development encourages ongoing improvement.
 Software requires constant updates, support and enhancement.
 Agile processes, by their very nature of being iterative, foster processes and mindsets that nurture continuous improvements.